Spratly Islands: Ecological hazards

-A 2014 United Nations Environment Programme (UNEP) report said: "Sand is rarer than one thinks".
+A 2014 United Nations Environment Programme (UNEP) report stated, "Sand is rarer than one thinks".

 The average price of sand imported by Singapore was US$3 per tonne from 1995 to 2001, but the price increased to US$190 per tonne from 2003 to 2005.
 Although the Philippines and China had both ratified the UNCLOS III, in the case of and Johnson South Reef, Hughes Reef, Mischief Reef, the PRC dredged sand for free in the EEZ the Philippines had claimed from 1978 arguing this is the "waters of China's Nansha Islands".

 Although the consequences of substrate mining are hidden, they are tremendous.
 Aggregate particles that are too fine to be used are rejected by dredging boats, releasing vast dust plumes and changing water turbidity.

 John McManus, a professor of marine biology and ecology at the University of Miami's Rosenstiel School of Marine, Atmospheric, and Earth Science, said, "The worst thing anyone can do to a coral reef is to bury it under tons of sand and gravel ...
 There are global security concerns associated with the damage.
 It is likely broad enough to reduce fish stocks in the world's most fish-dependent region."
 He explained that the reason the world has heard little about the damage inflicted by the People's Republic of China to the reefs is that the experts can't get to them and noted "I have colleagues from the Philippines, Taiwan, PRC, Vietnam and Malaysia who have worked in the Spratly area.
 Most would not be able to get near the artificial islands except possibly some from PRC, and those would not be able to release their findings."